bcgov/DriveBC.ca/infrastructure/syncthing/README.md

 - PVC
 - Service
 - TransportClaim (Only installed on Gold)
+- Service Account (for the oAuth Proxy)

 ### Helm Install
 1. Navigate to the infrastructure folder in your CLI
 1. Login to oc for Gold
-1. `helm install dev-drivebc-syncthing -f ./syncthing/values-dev.yaml ./syncthing`
+1. `helm install ENV-drivebc-syncthing -f ./syncthing/values-ENV.yaml ./syncthing`
 1. Login to oc for GoldDR
-1. `helm install dev-drivebc-syncthing -f ./syncthing/values-dev.yaml -f ./syncthing/values-dev-dr.yaml ./syncthing`
+1. `helm install ENV-drivebc-syncthing -f ./syncthing/values-ENV.yaml -f ./syncthing/values-ENV-dr.yaml ./syncthing`
 1. Everything is now installed and you should be able to go to the routes.

 ### Connecting the Syncthing Instances